-- 1. Deliver a Customer Service Strategy that embodies employee empowerment and customer engagement: - Actively promote and develop employee engagement at all levels to meet our customer service expectations. - Innovate and upgrade programs to meet our evolving customer service expectations and core deliverables. - Finalize consolidation of staff in one area. - Annually review, update and develop new policies and processes that address general organization matters. - Develop annual departmental objectives that drive success based on the parameters of the 2017 2019 Strategic Plan. - 2.
-Rework Exhibition Place corporate governance systems to reflect current best practice in complex board environments: - Finalize review of by-laws and Board policies and procedures in light of Council directions and recommendations to support the 2017 2019 Strategic Plan. - Examine our organizational structure to reflect the broader strategic initiatives in the 2017 2019 Strategic Plan.
+- 1. Deliver a Customer Service Strategy that embodies employee empowerment and customer engagement: - Actively promote and develop employee engagement at all levels to meet our customer service expectations. - Innovate and upgrade programs to meet our evolving customer service expectations and core deliverables. - Finalize consolidation of staff in one area of the grounds. - Review, update, and develop new policies and processes that address general organization matters. - Develop annual departmental objectives that drive success based on the parameters of the 2017-2019 Strategic Plan.

-- 3. Update and match the hiring and training processes with the organizational requirements of the 2017 2019 Strategic Plan: - Develop/Update a professional development strategy that addresses all challenges and opportunities with the Exhibition Place workforce. - Implement the City's commitment to employment equity internally and externally through assessment of all programs. - Ensure alignment of Exhibition Place's staffing composition with City of Toronto's diversity standards.
+- Rework Exhibition Place corporate governance systems to reflect current best practices in complex board environments: - Continually review Board by-laws, policies and procedures to support the 2017-2019 Strategic Plan and reflect new directions from Council and Exhibition Place Board of Governors. - Examine our organizational structure to reflect the broader strategic initiatives in the 2017-2019 Strategic Plan. - Update and match the hiring and training processes with the organizational requirements of the 2017-2019 Strategic Plan: - Develop/update a professional development strategy that addresses all challenges and opportunities within the Exhibition Place workforce. - Implement the City's commitment to employment equity internally and externally through assessment of all programs. - Ensure alignment of Exhibition Place's staffing composition with the City of Toronto's diversity standards.